kkensuke/myjb/_sources/basic/linux.md

 # fdsa
 ```

-In order to pipeline and redirect at the same time, you use  `| tee` .
+In order to pipe and redirect at the same time, you use  `| tee` .

 ```bash
 ls / | tee file | head
 ls /Desktop | tee -a[--append] file
 ```

-Error message is different from stdout, it is stderr.
 To remove stderr, add `2>/dev/null` .

 ---
 ### Combine commands